 Popular with all kinds of visitors, Shimla has its fair share of fine dining places, prompt medical services and good connectivity options that provide the best available facilities to those visiting the place.

 The hill station has variety of eating places where the essence of the city comes wrapped with warm hospitality of the locals.
 Most of the restaurants, eateries and food joints are located along the Mall Road.
-Without doubt, these hangouts reveal much about the city’s lifestyle.

 Indian Coffee House